Tipping In India

 You should tip a guide between INR 100 to INR 300 per day.
 This depends on your level of satisfaction with the guided tour.
 If it is a group tour then per person INR 50 to INR 100 is a fair tip.

 In terms of tipping guides for a more personalized tour, it really depends on how happy you were with the tour and the service.
 We suggest a wider price range of INR 300 to INR 1000 (happy to absolutely delighted).

 Tour guides like this man will help you understand everything you need to know about the sites you visit

 GOOD TO KNOW

-While India doesn’t necessarily have a strong tipping tradition culturally, in most of the tourist towns, tips are expected and frowned upon when not offered.
+While India doesn’t necessarily have a strong tipping tradition culturally, in most of the tourist towns, tips are expected.
 We do recommend tipping at various instances as explained above, but tip higher only when you are very happy with the service.
 For a more general look at budgeting for your trip to India, this link is a good place to start.

 If you are in the planning process or are thinking about a trip to India, or it’s already planned but need some help with it, do let us know and we can help you plan your trip.